No matter what your fitness goals are, protein is one of the most important parts of your diet.

 Some people hate the texture, but if you can get past that, cottage cheese is an underrated and healthy snack.
 One cup contains 25 grams of protein.
 Mix it up with some chopped nuts, seeds and berries, and you’ve got yourself one delicious and super healthy breakfast option.

 Next time you make yourself a sandwich, forget butter or mayonnaise, add some hummus.
 Made from chickpeas, which are chock-a-block full of protein, it is a healthy and delicious alternative.
 Not one for sandwiches?
-Cut up some carrots and celery and use it as a dip.
+Grab some crackers, or cut up some carrots and celery and use it as a dip.

 When all else fails, adding protein powder to your shakes is a sure-fire way to make sure you are getting enough protein.
-Be careful though, as overdoing it can cause a strain on your liver and kidneys.
-Most experts recommend using a whey protein powder.
+Not sure which protein powder to try?
+Check out which protein powder is right for you.
 Add a scoop when you’re next blending up some nutritious deliciousness.

 Interested in chatting with one of our Personal Trainers about your nutrition goals?
 Talk to us today and get started on your journey to gut wellness!